2022 Carlton Football Club season: Brownlow Medal

 Patrick Cripps won the 2022 Brownlow Medal.
 He polled 29 votes to finish one vote ahead of second-placed Lachie Neale (Brisbane).
-It was Cripps' first Brownlow Medal.
+It was Cripps' first Brownlow Medal; he later won a second in 2024.
 He became the sixth Carlton player to win the award, and the first since Chris Judd in 2010.

 Cripps established outright favouritism for the award early in the season after being the stand-out in a number of early season games dominated by the Carlton midfield; and indeed by Round 8 he had polled 16 votes from only six full games played; but, with leaner returns through the middle part of the season, he drifted to third favourite behind Neale and Clayton Oliver (Melbourne) by the time of the count.
 His chance at the medal almost came to an end in Round 20 when he was suspended by the Match Review Panel and AFL Tribunal for rough conduct in a front-on contest against ' Callum Ah Chee, which would have ruled him ineligible and seen him miss the final rounds in which he polled the winning votes; but, Carlton had successfully had the suspension overturned by the AFL Appeals Board.